Colossians 2:2

 OF LEGALISM/ASCETICISM

-In other words Paul is saying why "as though finding all your interests, enjoyments and aims as those do who know not God and are without Christ."
+Why as if you were living in the world do you submit yourself to decrees such as - In other words Paul is saying why are you living as though you were finding all your interests, enjoyments and aims as those do who know not God and are without Christ.

 Living (2198) (zao cp word study on zoe) is not merely existing or dwelling, but possessing a life the very essence of which is relationship with Christ, Who came to give life and to give it abundantly (Jn 10:10).
 This quality of life has moral associations which are inseparable from it, such as holiness and righteousness.
 As death and sin are associated in Scripture and in experience, so are life and holiness.